 BUNKER PRICES: G20-VLSFO Index Declines With Crude

-Global VLSFO prices fell with crude futures on Tuesday.
+Global VLSFO prices remain at their lowest level in almost six weeks.
 Image Credit: Ship & Bunker

-Bunker prices mostly declined at ports around the world on Tuesday, with global average VLSFO prices following crude futures lower.
+Bunker prices mostly declined at ports around the world on Tuesday, with global average VLSFO prices slipping for a second day and following crude futures lower.

-On Wednesday morning Brent crude futures were trading up by $0.28/bl from the previous session's close at $68.99/bl as of 6:13 AM in London.
-In metric tonne terms that would be equivalent to a $2.11/mt rise in bunker prices.
+On Wednesday morning Brent crude futures were trading up by $0.23/bl from the previous session's close at $68.82/bl as of 5:46 AM in London.
+In metric tonne terms that would be equivalent to a $1.73/mt rise in bunker prices.